Jerry Bonnet: Secretary of State

 On February 4, 2012, White was removed from office after being convicted of voter fraud.
 Governor Mitch Daniels proceeded to appoint Bonnet to the post on an interim basis, pending the chance White's conviction was downgraded to a misdemeanor, or otherwise until Daniels made a permanent appointment.
 After his appointment, Bonnet was identified as a Republican.
 Around three weeks later, White's felony conviction was upheld, though succession continued to be delayed by a legal challenge from White's Democratic opponent in the secretaryship election of 2010, arguing he should assume the office.
 This challenge was dismissed on March 15.
 With Daniels now free to choose, some speculation arose that Bonnet could carry on fully, with a commentator in The Indianapolis Star arguing he would be the least political choice and noting the governor's praise of Bonnet's performance, though others argued his lack of political experience would make him an unlikely selection, and Bonnet made no public suggestion he desired to retain the position.
 The following day, state senator Connie Lawson succeeded Bonnet.

 Upon Lawson's appointment as secretary, Bonnet's duties as deputy secretary and chief of staff were conferred to Davey Neal.
-He now serves as chief legal counsel within Lawson's administration.
+He went on to serve as chief legal counsel within Lawson's administration.